What is a consent order?

 How much does a consent order cost?

-The cost of applying for a consent order in England and Wales is £58.
-This number will vary depending on jurisdiction.
-Please note that costs and regulations can change over time and the consent order fee may also change (e.g. before 1st May 2024, the price was £53 to apply for a consent order).
+The court fee for applying for a financial consent order in England and Wales is currently £60.
+Please note that costs and regulations can change over time and the consent order fee may change in the future.

-To make sure you have the latest information, visit the government website or speak to a legal professional regarding the fees for a consent order for divorce or dissolution.
+To make sure you have the latest information, visit the government website or speak to one of our Divorce Specialists.

 What is a clean break in a consent order?

-You will find a 'clean break clause' in a financial consent order form, this prevents any future money or assets that you may earn or receive (such as pensions, inheritance, lottery wins or earnings) from being claimed by your ex.
+You will find a ‘clean break clause’ in a financial consent order form.
+A clean break is a type of court order that can be made immediately or deferred until a future date, depending on the circumstances of the parties involved.
+This court order prevents any future money or assets that you may earn or receive (such as pensions, inheritance, lottery wins or earnings) from being claimed by your ex.

 Most people are surprised to learn that a divorce or dissolution doesn’t end the financial ties you have with your ex.
 So, if you don’t get a consent order for divorce or dissolution, your ex can still make financial claims against you (and vice versa) in the future, even after many years have passed.